x-motemen/gore/README.md

 ## Installation

-Installation of gore requires Go tool-chains, so standalone binary is not distributed.
+The gore command requires Go tool-chains on runtime, so standalone binary is not distributed.

 ```sh
 go get -u github.com/motemen/gore/cmd/gore